smetana/assert_value_elixir/README.md

   * You have a lot of code duplication when testing multiple pages
   * It makes it expensive to create new tests and even more expensive to update them
-  * This will hurt tests coverage and will make it more expensive to create new features or refactor code
+  * This will hurt test coverage and will make it more expensive to create new features or refactor code

 Let's fix this.